-Impact on Disparities40
+Impact on Disparities42

 Insurance benefit mandates that bring more state-regulated plans and policies to parity may change an existing disparity.
 As described in the Background section, disparities in infertility and infertility treatment use exist by race/ethnicity and gender identity/sexual orientation.
-Within the first year postmandate, CHBRP estimates AB 767 could create or exacerbate disparities in gender identity and sexual orientation and would have no impact on racial/ethnic disparities.
-(For discussion of potential impacts beyond the first 12 months of implementation see the Long-Term Impacts section.)
+Within the first year postmandate, CHBRP estimates AB 2781 could decrease gender identity and sexual orientation disparities and racial/ethnic disparities.
+(For a discussion of potential impacts beyond the first 12 months of implementation, see the Long-Term Impacts section.)